 1. The Hoof Is Made of Keratin

 Additionally, the frog helps to pump blood throughout the leg with every step.
-Because of this function, it’s important to maximize turnout time for horses which are kept in stalls; walking and moving improves the circulation to their legs.
+It’s technically a part of a horse’s circulatory system, and an injured or unhealthy frog could mean parts of the body don’t get the blood they need.
+Because of this function, it’s important to maximize turnout time for horses which are kept in stalls.
+Walking and moving improves the circulation to their legs.

 3. The Hoof Flexes Naturally

 Even though the keratin of your horse’s hoof is hard, did you know that the hoof flexes as your horse moves?
 This flexion helps absorb shock, especially at the faster gaits.
 According to Equidmed, the different sections of the hoof flex in different ways.
 The heel and top area of the hoof is usually more flexible than the hoof toe and bottom.
 It has to do with a horse’s age and the moisture content of each hoof.

 When we put shoes on a horse, the shoes actually restrict the hoof’s natural flexion.
 This can lead to reduced blood flow and increases the amount of shock that travels up the horse’s legs.
 However, some horses which are ridden on rough terrain need shoes to help protect their hooves.
 If you want to learn more about why some horses need shoes, click here.

 4. Summer is Hard on Hooves

 The summer months are particularly hard on hooves.
 The ground tends to dry out during the summer, so your horse may stand or be ridden across dry, hard-packed land.
 Flies only add to the trouble, as horses stomp their legs to get rid of flies.
 But at the same time, we tend to hose our horses off after most summertime rides, which saturates their hooves.